lamr18/AFMgrooves/README.md

 ## Installation
 To install this package, simply clone the GitHub repository in MATLAB using Source Control > Clone Git Repository, and URL = https://github.com/lamr18/AFMgrooves.

-Make sure to add the 'MATLAB' folder to your MATLAB path.
+Make sure to add the 'Scripts' folder to your MATLAB path.

 ## Function